hulecom/hulecom/README.md

 ## Work Topics
 I am working on satellite gravimetry using GRACE and GRACE Follow-On products.
 As a geodetic nerd, gravimetry goes hand in hand with geodetic reference frames and positioning in my book 😎 !

-During my PhD at Strasbourg, I contributed to the [Gravity Toolkit](https://github.com/tsutterley/gravity-toolkit) repository.

-I am currently preparing a new Python library at LEGOS that uses xarray to perform similar tasks.
-Stay tuned for updates !
+I have developped a new Python librairy for gravity-field operations LEGOS that uses xarray to perform similar tasks.
+See [Lenapy](https://www.github.com/CNES/Lenapy) !

 <!--
 - 🔭 I’m currently working on ...